simonambridge/RestServer/README.md

 ```
 ![Alt text](https://github.com/simonambridge/RestServer/blob/master/HTML_sensor_data.png "HTML formatted data Page")

-Assuming that you're running on a single node you can use localhost (127.0.0.1) - otherwise substitute the IP address of the node where your Jetty process is running.

 ##ReST Server Status Page
 Sometimes it would just be handy to know what the server is doing - is it broken or is my query broken?
 The ReST interface provides a handy status page.
 Both pages demonstrate additional useful features.